State Space Representation for Verification of Open Systems

+However, HML is not expressive enough to capture temporal assumptions.
+For this purpose, we extend MTSs to represent the state space of open systems where component assumptions are specified in modal mu-calculus.
 We present a two-phase construction from process algebraic open system descriptions to such state space representations.
-The first phase deals with component assumptions, and is essentially a maximal model construction for the modal μ-calculus that makes use of a powerset construction for the fixed point cases.
+The first phase deals with component assumptions, and is essentially a maximal model construction for the modal p-calculus.
 In the second phase, the models obtained are combined according to the structure of the open system to form the complete state space.
-The construction is sound and complete for systems with a single unknown component and sound for those without dynamic process creation.
-We suggest a tableau-based proof system for establishing open system properties of the state space representation.
-The proof system is sound and it is complete for modal μ-calculus formulae with only prime subformulae.
+The construction is sound and complete for systems with a single unknown component and sound for those-without dynamic process creation.
+For establishing open system properties based on the representation, we present a proof system which is sound and complete for prime formulae.

 Place, publisher, year, edition, pages